AaliyaanShaikh/Major-Project-MCP-store-/README.md

-# Mini-Project-MCP-store-
+# Mini-Project-MCP-store- <br>
-Frontend of the page with additional utilities this is the structure of the frontend mcp-frontend/
+Frontend of the page with additional utilities <br>
+this is the structure of the frontend <br>
+mcp-frontend/
 ├─ package.json
 ├─ postcss.config.cjs